An Excess of Globular Clusters in UDGs Formed Through Tidal Heating: Comparing GC Populations of UDGs and non-UDGs

-There are two reasons for the offsets between UDGs and non-UDGs in this space.
+{Given the constant ratio of GC mass-to-dark-matter mass ratio observed among massive objects \citep{harris2017}, GC populations have been particularly intriguing as a window to the dark-matter mass of galaxies.
+In Figure~\ref{fig:mgcvssigma}, we plot globular cluster mass vs. both total halo mass (left) and dynamical mass as probed by stellar velocity dispersion (right).} {Stellar velocity dispersions are determined using the line-of-sight Virial Theorem assuming a Plummer stellar distribution and the stripped dark-matter density profile, as in \cite{carleton2019}.} Notably, our model is within $0.1$~dex of the $M_{\rm GC}/M_{\rm halo}$ ratio observed in massive galaxies \citep{harris2017} for objects with $M_{\rm halo}>10^{10}$~\msun{}, despite our use of observations of the $M_{\rm GC}/M_*$ ratio, not the $M_{\rm GC}/M_{\rm halo}$ ratio, to constrain our model.
+However, a large degree ($\sim1$~dex) of scatter is present, compared with the $0.26$~dex scatter seen observationally \citep{harris2017}. {Additionally, UDGs have systematically \emph{lower} globular cluster masses at a given halo mass (by $0.4$~dex; left panel) and dynamical mass (by $0.8$~dex; right panel).} There are two reasons for the offsets between UDGs and non-UDGs in this space.
 Firstly, UDGs with the largest halo masses are selected to have the latest infall times (because they are relatively unaffected by stripping), and thus lower GC masses (Fig.~\ref{fig:fracgcvszpeakbymass812m1}).
 Secondly, the tidal heating process increases an object's dynamical mass: as the stellar extent of a system increases substantially, dark-matter is preferentially stripped from the halo outskirts, leaving the central region probed by the stellar velocity dispersion largely intact.
 This results in higher dynamical masses for UDGs compared with non-UDGs \citep{carleton2019,errani2018}.
 This prediction is in marginal conflict with a small number of observations indicating that UDGs and non-UDGs have a similar GC mass for a given dynamical mass.
 Future observations with large samples of UDGs are needed to explore the full range of dynamical masses for a given GC mass.
 While this suggests that GC abundances may be better at estimating total halo mass than stellar dynamics, our modeling relies on more assumptions (a constant cluster formation fraction, a constant GC initial mass function, a constant GC radial distribution, and an unevolving dwarf-elliptical size-mass relation) than dynamical probes, and our models have difficulty in reproducing the GC populations of lower mass dwarfs.
 Nevertheless, this result \emph{does} show that a constant GC-to-halo mass ratio does not necessarily preclude a continuous GC formation process.
 An important caveat to this result is that a significant correlation between GC-to-halo mass ratio and infall redshift is present that could systematically affect halo mass inferences from GC abundances.
 Lastly, we note that the presence of systems like DF44, with a high GC mass for its dynamical mass, suggests that some UDGs may have a different formation path.